kcmerrill/bond/README.md

 # Quick Setup

 Create a `bond.yml` file with key value pairs.
-The keys are `regular expressions`, valus are `bash commands` to execute. `:match` is the string that matched, so you can pass it along to your script
+The keys are `regular expressions`, values are `bash commands` to execute. `:match` is the string that matched, so you can pass it along to your script

 ```yaml
 "referrer: http://().baddomain.com$": echo -n "baddomain.com:60|c|:match" | nc -4u -w0 127.0.0.1 8125